|A A A|

 After you've finished the above five videos, it would be useful to watch some Action Learning meetings, by searching for "Action Learning" in YouTube and watching some of those meetings.
 Keep in mind, though, that each video is very likely of only one meeting, and that Action Learning typically occurs within the context of an overall program, which includes numerous Action Learning meetings.
 The nature of each meeting depends very much on the purpose of the Action Learning program and on any specific model chosen by the program, so the videos of meetings might differ somewhat.

 Segment -- Elements of the Action Learning (and Group Coaching) Framework

 The hallmark of Action Learning and group coaching are its very intentional focus on actions and learning.
 Once you've got a good impression of what the Action Learning process is, from having watched the videos in the previous section, then see the following overviews of each of the components and how they combine to focus on actions and learning.

 After you've finished watching the above video, "Coaching and Questions in Action Learning," it would be useful to watch some coaching sessions to get a feel for the nature of a coaching conversation.
 Search for "coaching" in YouTube and watch some coaching sessions.
 Keep in mind, though, that the nature of a coaching session depends on the purpose of the coaching program and on the particular model of coaching that the coach uses in his or her coaching.

 Segment -- Designing and Developing Action Learning Programs

-The Action Learning process usually occurs within the broader context of an Action Learning program.
-Ideally, a program starts with some careful planning, and then a training or two, followed by a series of Action Learning meetings.
+The Action Learning and group coaching processes usually occurs within the broader context of programs.
+Ideally, the programs starts with some careful planning, and then a training or two, followed by a series of group meetings.
 The design and activities in the program depend very much on the particular purpose and application of the program.
-The following videos share an overview of how to develop an Action Learning program using a planned, systematic approach.
+The following videos share an overview of how to develop an Action Learning (or group coaching) program using a planned, systematic approach.

 Segment -- Implementing and Evaluating Programs